Mass is available to watch on St. Malachy YouTube.

 Daily Mass is available to watch on EWTN.

-Daily Mass is also available to watch at
+Daily Mass & Sunday Mass is available to watch at

 Follow Us On:

 St. Malachy Roman Catholic Church is located at 407 West E Street